 You have an opportunity to save big and still get your kids all the school supplies they need.
 Just pay attention to the pennies here.
 They add up!

 If you’ve ever left the checkout lane at a discount store wondering how you could have just spent hundreds of dollars, then you’ve experienced firsthand how rapidly small amounts can turn into large amounts.

 Well, it works in reverse, too.
 That 59 cents you save by using a coupon or shopping at a particular store will add up, pennies at a time, to significant savings.

 Here are some of my best tips for saving on school supplies:

 Don’t buy everything at once

 This is the biggest tip I can give you.
 To save the most money on school supplies, start your shopping in mid-July and go every week until sometime in August.
-If you live in a rural area, you might spend more in gas than you save on supplies, obviously.
+If you live in a rural area, you might not be able to do that because you’d spend more in gas than you save on supplies.
 But if you live or work in town, it’s definitely worth making a weekly stop at the various stores.